tinkershack/fluffy/README.md

  - Add/remove watch paths on the fly.

- - A fully functional library that utilizes the native inotify subsystem properly.
+ - A fully functional library that utilizes the native inotify kernel subsystem properly.
 This means, unlike few tools, the events are not limited to just file 'modifications'.
 Every possible event action like 'open', 'access', 'close', 'no write', 'delete', 'move' is caught.
 User has the flexibility(control?) to discard/process select events.

  - Freedom.
-NO GPL bullshit.
+NO GPL shit.
    Fluffy has three heads.
 It likes to flip the middle one to licensing.